itsankoff/carty/README.md

 3. Controller
     * Download Arduino Bluetooth RC Car (Android).
 You can use other software for communication but most probably, it will require code modifications)
-    * Start the android application and go to gear button t connect to raspberry-pi.
-        If you have any problems see [troubleshoot section](#troubleshooting))
+    * Start the android application and go to gear button t connect to raspberry-pi If you have any problems see [troubleshoot section](#troubleshooting))

 4. Motors